italomaia/model_mommy/README.md

 ## Recipes

-If you wish to test a model with specific values, you can simply pass the attribute values you wish set.
+If you wish to test a model with a set of specific values, you can simply pass the attribute values you wish to the building method.

     from model_mommy import mommy